belois/belois/README.md

 Skills: Aruba / Lean / Scrum / Apple / Markdown / SysAdmin

 - 🔭 I’m currently working on documentation
-- 🌱 I’m currently learning HBO Management
+- 🌱 I'm currently reading How to avoid a climate disaster from Bill Gates
 - 📫 How to reach me: michel@belois.nl